kobitate/7d-dl/README.md

 This is an *unofficial product* simulating a user downloading releases directly from their 7Digital account.
 I am **not affiliated with 7Digital**.

 Note that 7Digital does impose an un-published download limit per release.
 I recommend only downloading a release once.
-7d-dl keeps a local cache of what has already been downloaded.
+7d-dl keeps a local cache of what has already been downloaded to try and avoid any issues associated with downloading a release too many times.
 When migrating to a new machine, I recommend copying `cache.json` to ensure your already-downloaded releases are not downloaded again.

 I am not responsible for any repercussions (if any) from using this code.